-The

-relationship

-between

-Earnings

-Quality and

-Audit

-Quality: An

-Iranian

-Angle
+The relationship between Earnings Quality a Audit Quality: Iranian Angle

 3. Research Methodology

 This paper is causal-correlational and, in terms of the methodology, is quasi-experimental and post-event in the realm of positive research in accounting with real data.
 This paper is practical in terms of nature and objective.
 Practical studies aim to develop practical knowledge within a certain field.
 However, in terms of data collection and analysis, this study is causal-correlational.